HeathSun/AdaSeg4MR/README.md

 **AdaSeg4MR: Adaptive Speech-Guided Instance Segmentation for Mixed Reality**

-This project develops an innovative mixed reality (MR) pipeline that integrates real-time instance segmentation and voice-guided natural language interaction.
+This project develops an innovative mixed reality (MR) pipeline that integrates real-time instance segmentation and speech-guided natural language interaction.
 It aims to create a more intuitive and immersive experience for users interacting with virtual and real-world environments.

 ## Project Goals